postgres/postgres/contrib/pg_tde/documentation/docs/multi-tenant-setup.md

-# Set up `pg_tde`
+# Set up multi-tenancy

-The steps below describe the global key provider configuration.
-This means that the entire PostgreSQL cluster is encrypted using the same global encryption keys.
-For how to configure multi-tenancy, see the [Set up multi-tenancy](multi-tenant-setup.md) guidelines.
+The steps below describe how to set up multi-tenancy with `pg_tde`.
+Multi-tenancy allows you to encrypt different databases with different keys.
+This provides granular control over data and enables you to introduce different security policies and access controls for each database so that only authorized users of specific databases have access to the data.

+If you don't need multi-tenancy, use the global key provider.
+See the configuration steps from the [Setup](setup.md) section.

+For how to enable WAL encryption, refer to the [WAL encryption](setup.md#wal-encryption) section.

 --8<-- "kms-considerations.md"